modeset/modeset.com/app/posts/2013-03-26-155111-fixture-data-matters.markdown

 end
 ```

-This fails with a Date parse error and so we can rewrite our Date
+This fails with a Date parse error.
+We can rewrite our Date
 parsing to be more specific about our expected date format.

 ```ruby